#WomenOwned #InspiringYouth #SmallBusiness #PromotingHealth #Authentic #Unique #Inclusive #Richmond #Southarm #Vancouver #Kitsilano

 Pan-american Karate Federation Certified Referee A

-National Coaching Development Level III (United States Sports Academy)
+Advanced Coaching Certification (United States Sports Academy)

 In her brief time away from competition while becoming a mother of 3 children, Valentyna became a Certified World Karate Federation Judge and officiated at the 2015 and 2016 WKF World Championships.
 She put refereeing aside to return to sport as an athlete at the beginning of the Tokyo 2020 Olympic Cycle in order to model hard work, perseverance and the courage to follow dreams for her children and her students.
 While on the olympic quest, she conducted international seminars and trained with some of the world’s top athletes and coaches.

 At the beginning of the global pandemic, Valentyna Zolotarova was amongst the world’s top karate athletes to be featured in the WKF Karatekas #StayActive: Female Kumite -55kg edition as she developed free online classes to help keep others active during the lockdown.
-One of Valentyna’s goals as an athlete and coach is to share the work ethic and the dedication that is required to pursue any goal with her students as well as to use karate to make a positive impact in other lives beyond sport.
-When the Olympic Games were postponed, Valentyna organized a Fundraiser for the Women’s Center in Jamaica which is an organization assisting teenage mothers on the island.
+One of Valentyna’s goals as an athlete and coach is to share the work ethic and the dedication that is required to pursue any goal with her students as well as to use karate to make a positive impact in other’s lives beyond sport.
+When the Olympic Games were postponed, Valentyna organized a Fundraiser for the Women’s Center in Jamaica which is an organization assisting teenage mothers in Jamaica.
 The fundraiser was in the format of an online karate seminar taught by Valentyna Zolotarova and her teammates on the Jamaican National Team.
 The event was a success and had participants from many countries joining online and was highlighted in The Gleaner: Jamaican Karate Stars Donate to Women’s Centre.